OctopusDeploy/blog/blog/2023-11/reprioritize-task-queue/index.md

 To move a queued task to run next:

-- Find the task in the release for a project that you want to run next
+- Find the task in the release for a project that you want to run next.
-- Navigate to **Projects** in the top navigation bar
+- Navigate to **Projects** in the top navigation bar.
-- Go to **Releases** on the left hand side of the page
+- Go to **Releases** on the left hand side of the page.
-- Click **Move to top** in the top right corner of the screen
+- Click **Move to top** in the top right corner of the screen.

 The task will then move to the top of the queue and will run next after the task that's running.
 This won't affect a task that's already running.
 This only changes the order of tasks not yet started.